Create a Website Account - Manage notification subscriptions, save form progress and more.

 Community Development Boards provide staff or support to the following City Boards and Committees:

-Go to the Solid Waste & Recycling page of the City’s website; see the section called “Find Your Collection Days.”
+Go to the Garbage & Recycling page of the City’s website; scroll down to the section called “Find Your Collection Days.”

 Please call 407-656-2256 to request one.
 There is no charge.